GenesisEducationKyiv/software-engineering-school-5-0-Kyryloloshka/documents/system-design.md

 ### 6.3 Weather Fetcher

-- call Weather Api with the key.
+- Call Weather Api with the key.
 - Parsing response to a simplified structure.
 - (optional) Caching the answer for 10 minutes.
 - Error processing and timeouts.